Building Hardened Container Images with Open Source Tools at Scale

 apko is an image assembler.
 Instead of writing a Dockerfile with RUN apt-get install ... and hoping for the best, you declare exactly which packages you want in a YAML file and apko assembles a minimal OCI image from those packages.
 No layers of cached junk, no leftover build dependencies - just the packages you asked for.

 melange is a package builder.
-For software that isn't available as a Wolfi package, like Redis-slim or a custom Jenkins JRE, melange lets you build from source in a controlled environment and produce an APK package that apko can consume.
-Think of it as a clean, declarative way to compile software for your images.
+For software that isn't available as a Wolfi package - like Redis, a custom Jenkins JRE, PHP built with specific configure flags, or Ruby compiled for a Rails runtime - melange lets you build from source in a controlled environment and produce an APK package that apko can consume.

 contents: